Canine Massage

 At the end of the session, I will provide suggestions and recommendations relating to steps that you can take to help your dog after receiving their massage.

-Your second and third treatments
+Second and third treatments

 To ensure that you get the best results for your dog, it is recommended that they receive 3 massage treatments over a 3 to 5 week period.
 Following your dog’s first treatment, any subsequent massages will take about 60 minutes.